 - Costs & Contract: Lease Finance Group offers 48-month, non-cancellable equipment leases that often cost many times the purchase price of the equipment.

-- Complaints & Service: Lease Finance Group has received more than 750 public complaints.
+- Complaints & Service: Lease Finance Group complaints number more than 750 on public complaints forums.

-- BBB Rating: Lease Finance Group has a “D+” rating with the Better Business Bureau and has received 26 complaints and 34 reviews in the last 3 years.
+- BBB Rating: Lease Finance Group has an “F” rating with the Better Business Bureau and has received 16 complaints and 22 reviews in the last 3 years.

 - Sales & Marketing: Lease Finance Group allows independent sales agents to package its equipment leases with other merchant accounts and has received an extremely high number of merchant complaints about its sales practices.